joshisa/bluemix-java-twitter-search/README.md

         \> **gem install cf**

--   **Overview of the app:** This is a NodeJS app that uses the following cloud services:
+-   **Overview of the app:** This is a Java app that uses the following cloud services:
     -   Company Text Analytics Service
     -   Name Text Analytics Service